jtpeller/math-book/0-Prologue/1-Numbers.md

 ***Complex numbers*** describe combinations of real and imaginary numbers (e.g., through addition or subtraction).
 For instance, $2 + 4i$ or $15 + 0.234i$.

 ***Hypercomplex Numbers*** extend the above sets of numbers to additional dimensions.
-These are described below (don't worry, these are hypercomplex for a reason).
+These are described below (don't worry, these are "hypercomplex" for a reason).

 - ***Quaternions*** ($\mathbb{H}$) - Complex numbers applied to three dimensions (3D).
 Often used for calculations involving 3D rotations.
   - These for a 4D associated normed division algebra over the reals.